Charmanderander/deeplearning.ai/Week2/LogisticRegression.md

 During training, we want to minimize the Cost Function

+The Cost Function tells you how well your model did.

 ## Gradient Descent to learn the parameters in Logistic Regression

 The Cost Function defined above has a convexed shape, which allows for gradient descent.